 R6 Share bundles for Tier 1 organizations are the most expensive ones since they include the most in-game items.
 These cost 1680 R6 Credits.
 Meanwhile, Tier 2 bundles cost 720 R6 Credits.

-However, you can purchase items individually, regardless of the team’s tier.
-So, here are the prices for individual in-game items:
+Until 2021, players could purchase items individually, regardless of the team’s tier.
+Here's the individual price for every cosmetic:

 - Uniform: 720 R6 Credits